atharva20038/Music-Generation/Datasets/Audio Corpus.md

-**Audio Corpus** is a comprehensive collection of music-only data.
-This resource encompasses various recordings for analysis, study, and application in music research.
+**Audio Corpus** is a comprehensive collection of music-only data, with some files including MIDI (Musical Instrument Digital Interface) information.
+This resource encompasses various recordings, making it valuable for analysis, study, and application in music research.

 - **Name:** The title of the dataset.
 - **Description:** A brief summary of the dataset's content and purpose.